nuancedtire/msra-nightly/lib/prompts/prompt-1.md

      ```mdx
      import MCQGroup from '@/components/MCQGroup'
      import { Callout } from 'nextra/components'

+    // .. rest of the article below

      ```

 2. **Article Title:**

-   - Assign an appropriate and simple title to the article that reflects its main topic.
+   - Assign a short and appropriate title to the article as per the topic for example "Pulmonary Embolism".
    - Use `#` for the main title (top-level heading).

 3. **Content Structure and Formatting:**